obadiahphone/Clark_Class_Incident_Reporting_System/specs.md

 There is no existing computer based system.
 No systematic method to track harware and sofware life cycles.
+Employees with computer problems cannot find the status of there problem with out an interupting phone call or vist to person trying to correct the problem.

 ### Disaster Preparedness

+Paper forms will be developed to log problems.

-Should the IRS system not be accessable forms will be developed to log problems.
+Should the IRS system not be accessable forms will be deployed for problems resolution.

-These can be entered after the system is restored.
+The data can be entered after the system is restored.

 ### User Cases

-For the IRS system we will use "persona's" to tease out the requirements.
+For the IRS system we will use "Persona's" to tease out the requirements.

 Persona defined:
 **Wikipedia**